tremho/nativescript-pull-reveal/README.md

 There are two components in the Pull Reveal module you need to set up in order to stage a Pull Reveal component to your page.

-First, you must declare your page is hosting a PullReveal context.
+First, you must declare an enclosing containter as a `PullRevealContext`.
-This is done by putting the `<pr:PullRequestPage>` tag at the top of your page, and encompassing your page layout.
+This is done by putting the `<pr:PullRequestContext>` tag at the top of your page, and encompassing your page layout.

 For example, suppose your non-pull-reveal-enhanced page looks like this: